Publications

 Discover Environment.

-This study explores locally driven climate adaptation practices in the ephemeral wetland ecosystems of northeastern Bangladesh.
-By examining community knowledge and collective action, the research highlights how local communities develop practical strategies to cope with environmental variability and climate stress.
-The findings emphasize the importance of community participation in designing effective climate adaptation policies.
+This study explores locally driven climate change adaptation practices in the ephemeral wetland ecosystems of northeastern Bangladesh.
+It examines how local communities use indigenous knowledge, collective action, and practical livelihood strategies to cope with environmental variability and climate stress.
+The study highlights the importance of community participation in climate adaptation planning.
+It also suggests that effective adaptation policies should recognize local experience, strengthen community capacity, and integrate grassroots strategies into formal climate resilience programs.

 Impact of COVID-19 Stress on Urban Poor in Sylhet Division